ashish10211/qantas-hotel/README.md

 ## Packages installed

-zod : For payload schema validation currency-symbol-map : Change currency(String) to Symbol
+zod : For payload schema validation<br />
+currency-symbol-map : Change currency(String) to Symbol<br />
-Eslint: Linting
+Eslint: Linting<br />
-Tailwind CSS : Installed because wanted to try this one .
+Tailwind CSS : Installed because wanted to try this one .<br />

 ## Important

-Under API folder data is fetched and validated using zod Replace .json file to run the app with different data
+Under API folder data is fetched and validated using zod<br />
+Replace .json file to run the app with different data<br />

 ## Trade offs

-Circle rating system was not completed because of the timeframe .
+Circle rating system was not completed because of the timeframe .<br />
-Error handling was not completed because of the time constraint
+Error handling was not completed because of the time constraint<br />

 ## Learn More